lschwenke/GraphNodeAttention/README.md

-# Title
+# AttentionGraphNodeIdenfitication

 This code is the experiment code for the paper "Identifying Informative Nodes in Attributed Spatial Sensor Networks using Attention for Symbolic Abstraction in a GNN-based Modeling Approach".
 It models an extrinsic regression task using different GCN-based models, one including a transformer.
 Further including LASA (an  attention-based abstraction technique) to find more relevant nodes.

 ### Data

-The data (too big to host on github itself) can be downloaded at: https://zenodo.org/record/5767221 In the data folder, the input_ci.npy file should be placed The input_cw.npy file should be placed in data/othernetwork
+The data (too big to host on github itself) can be downloaded at: https://zenodo.org/record/5767221 <br>
+In the data folder, the input_ci.npy file should be placed <br>
+The input_cw.npy file should be placed in data/othernetwork  <br>

 ### Dependencies installation guide